-Problems may also develop from causes other than internal parts damage.
+Problems may also develop from causes other than internal parts failure.
 Operating clearances within a blower are only a few thousandths of an inch.
 This makes it possible for impeller interferences or casing rubs to result from shifts in the blower mounting, or from changes in piping support.
 If this type of trouble is experienced, and the blower is found to be clean, try removing mounting strains.
 Loosen blower mounting bolts and reset the leveling and drive alignment.
-Then tighten mounting again, and make sure that all piping meets blower connections accurately and squarely.
-Foreign materials sucked into the blower will also cause trouble, which can only be cured by disconnecting the piping and thoroughly cleaning the blower interior.
+Then tighten mounting again, and make sure that all piping meets blower connections accurately and squarely Foreign materials sucked into the blower will also cause trouble, which can only be cured by disconnecting the piping and thoroughly cleaning the blower interior.

-A wide range of causes and solutions for operating troubles are covered in the TROUBLE SHOOTING CHECKLIST.
+A wide range of causes & solutions for operating troubles are covered in the TROUBLE SHOOTING CHECKLIST.
 The remedies suggested should be performed by qualified mechanics with a good background.
 Major repairs generally are to be considered beyond the scope of maintenance, and should be referred to your authorized Roots distributor.

-Warranty situations should not be repaired at all, unless specific approval has been obtained through a Sales Office or the factory before starting work.
+Warranty failures should not be repaired at all, unless specific approval has been obtained through a Sales Office or the factory before starting work.
 Unauthorized disassembly within the warranty period may void the warranty.

-Figure 2 - Allowable Overhung Loads for V-belt Drive 400-600 RAM and RAM-J Blowers
+Figure 2 - Allowable Overhung Loads for V-belt Drives for Tri-RAM Blowers - Models 409 thru 832